 - Structured.
 The tutor should break math down into smaller skills and build on them over time.

 - Multisensory.
-The tutor should use sight, hearing, touch and movement to help kids understand math and math concepts.
-For example, she may have your child count out fuzzy cotton balls.
-Or she might ask him to count by tens as he hops from one line on the ground to another.
+The tutor should use sight, hearing, touch, and movement to help kids understand math and math concepts.
+For example, the tutor may have your child count out fuzzy cotton balls.
+Or your child may count by tens while hopping from one line on the ground to another.

 - Focused on verbal reasoning.
-She should have students “talk through” math problems and concepts.
+The tutor should have students “talk through” math problems and concepts.
 Using written and spoken words can help kids understand the basic logic behind math.

-As the tutor works with your child, she should set goals for him.
-She should also provide you with regular updates about his progress.
+The tutor should set goals for your child and also provide you with regular progress updates.

 Who Can Provide Tutoring

 Not many people call themselves a “dyscalculia tutor.”
 So what type of professional can help your child with dyscalculia?
 The best options include: